We respect your right to privacy. You can choose not to allow some types of cookies. Your cookie preferences will apply across our website.

 Graphs with more than two variables with or without blocking factor/repeated-measures (e.g. factorial ANOVAs)

-simplifies this a lot.
-You will need just 4 lines of code for a two-way ANOVA in R using grafify
+Code for two-way ANOVAs in ggplot2 can be quite long. grafify simplifies this a lot.
+You will need just 4 lines of code for a two-way ANOVA in R using grafify.

 See the data help page and ensure data table is in the long-format.